This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Jordan’s Skinny Peach Bellini Mix

 if you are unable to find the Jordans Skinny Peach, Bellini mix, I recommend substituting it with the Jordans skinny zero sugar, peach syrup.
-There are also other brands such as Torani Sugar Free Peach Syrup that are also suitable.
+Other brands such as Torani Sugar Free Peach Syrup are also suitable.

 The Cream